...

 Personal data is information that identifies you, either alone or with other information.
 For example, your name, address, and mobile number.
 If a security incident affects this information’s confidentiality, integrity, or availability, this is a personal data breach.

 Data controllers and processors are responsible for protecting your personal data.
-Data controllers decide how and why they process your personal data, whereas data processors act on behalf of a data controller.
+Data controllers decide the reason and purpose of processing your personal data, while data processors act on their instructions.
 Any organisation that handles your personal data must comply with data protection law.
 However, this does not mean that your personal information cannot be shared without your consent in the UK.

 Our advisors can tell you if you could be eligible to claim when you contact us today.